Beard

 A beard is the hair that grows on the jaw, chin, upper lip, lower lip, cheeks, and neck of humans and some non-human animals.
-In humans, usually pubescent or adult males are able to start growing beards, on average at the age of 21.
+In humans, beards are most common among pubescent and adult males, though some women also develop them.

-Throughout the course of history, societal attitudes toward male beards have varied widely depending on factors such as prevailing cultural-religious traditions and the current era's fashion trends.
-Some religions (such as some sects of Islam, and Sikhism) have considered a full beard to be essential and mandate it as part of their observance.
-Other cultures, even while not officially mandating it, view a beard as central to a man's virility, exemplifying such virtues as wisdom, strength, sexual prowess and high social status.
-In cultures where facial hair is uncommon (or currently out of fashion), beards may be associated with poor hygiene or an unconventional demeanor.
-In countries with colder climates, beards help protect the wearer's face from the elements.
-Beards also provide sun protection.
+Attitudes toward beards have varied across history, shaped by cultural traditions and fashion trends.
+Several religions require or encourage the wearing of beards, while other societies have associated them with masculinity, virility, virtue, beauty, wisdom, strength, fertility, sexual prowess, and high social status.
+In contrast, in cultures where beards are uncommon or unfashionable, they may be linked with poor hygiene or eccentricity.
+Beards can also provide environmental benefits, including protection from cold weather and sun exposure.

 Biology

-The beard develops during puberty.
+The beard develops in human males during puberty.
 Beard growth is linked to stimulation of hair follicles in the area by dihydrotestosterone, which continues to affect beard growth after puberty.
 Dihydrotestosterone also promotes balding.
 Dihydrotestosterone is produced from testosterone, the levels of which vary with season.
 Beard growth rate is also genetic.